Tuesday, February 25, 2025

 So, what happened to me?

-You may or most likely don’t care what’s happened to me, and I can’t say that I blame you.
-I’ve just had a lot of things happen.
+You may or most likely don’t care what’s happened to me, and I can’t say that I blame you for not caring about me.
+Heck, if you did care about me, I'd suggest a good therapist for you. ;-)

 • Both of my parent's have passed away.
 I am the executor of their respective estates.
 Being an executor takes a lot of work.
+Let me tell you about lots in a rural area that were surveyed incorrect 50+ years ago.

 • I was the executor of the estate of another lady who left all of her possessions to my mother.
 Three estates to be the executor of.